 Spain · 90/180 guide

-Since 1 January 2021, UK citizens have been third-country nationals across the EU, including Spain.
+Since Brexit took effect on 1 January 2021, UK citizens have been third-country nationals across the EU, including Spain.
 The answer for tourist visits is 90 days within any rolling 180-day period.
 For second-home owners who want to spend more, Spain offers two distinct long-stay routes — the non-lucrative visa and the newer digital nomad visa.
 Here's how each interacts with the 90/180 cap.

 The rule in Spain, in one paragraph